-The ability to feel hunger and fullness is a quality that we were each born with.
+The ability to feel hunger and fullness is a quality we were each born with.
 Babies and little kids don’t need to be told how much milk or food they need to consume to stay healthy; instead, when they are satisfied, they become disinterested in food and simply stop eating.
 As adults, it’s harder to gauge when our tank is full or nearing empty since food becomes social and also a way to deal with emotions like stress or sleep deprivation.

-Luckily, we can train ourselves to tune in to our ability to feel hunger and fullness by visualizing a Hunger Scale.
-Imagine a meter ranging from 0–10, with zero being empty and 10 being slammed full.
+We can train ourselves to tune in to our ability to feel hunger and fullness by visualizing a Hunger Scale.
+Imagine a meter ranging from 0–10, with zero being empty and 10 being overly full.
 While everyone has their own definitions, physical experiences and symptoms of what hunger and fullness ranges look like, for a reference point and further explanation, the ranges are described here for you.

 HOW DO I USE THE HUNGER SCALE?

 If you want to gain better control and lessen the chances of mindless or emotional eating, try using the Hunger Scale.
 Here’s how it works:

 RANK YOUR HUNGER BEFORE YOU START TO EAT

 If you rate yourself overly hungry at 0–2, pay extra attention to how fast you are eating.
 Purposely slow down, so you don’t pass through satisfaction without even recognizing it.

 Gentle hunger can be felt at 4, and slight satisfaction is felt at 6.
 These are ranges in which it is normal to eat, but keep in mind, you may not need very much at all to get you to the point of satisfaction.
 A small snack may do the trick.